‘Tragic Loss': DA, Town, Retailers Respond to Fatal Crash at Hingham Apple Store - NewsBreak

 Related

-A 49-year-old man is dead after crashing his motorcycle on the highway in New Bedford, Massachusetts, on Thanksgiving, state police announced.
+A 49-year-old man is dead after he was thrown from his motorcycle in New Bedford, Massachusetts, on Thanksgiving, state police announced.
 Massachusetts State Police say Juan Ruiz was traveling north on Route 18 northbound in the area of Interstate 195 in New Bedford around 7:30 p.m.
 Thursday.
-As his Suzuki GSXR10 approached the I-195 overpass, it failed to negotiate a right-bearing curve.
-The motorcycle exited the roadway to the left, hitting a metal guardrail and throwing Ruiz from the bike, police said..
+As his Suzuki GSXR10 approached the I-195 overpass, Ruiz failed to negotiate a right-bearing curve.
+The motorcycle exited the roadway to the left, hitting a metal guardrail and throwing Ruiz from the bike, police said.

 8 People Taken to Hospital After Four Cars Crash on I-195 in New Bedford